MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 Setting this parameter lets you control how inbound PSTN calls should be routed.
 Valid options are: RegularIncoming, Unanswered, Voicemail and UserOverride.

 When set to RegularIncoming, no changes are made to default inbound routing.
 This is the default setting.
-When set to Unanswered, the inbound PSTN call will be routed according to the called user unanswered call settings and the call will not be presented to the user.
-If the called user does not have any unanswered call settings configured the call will be disconnected.
+When set to Unanswered, the inbound PSTN call will be routed according to the called user unanswered call settings and the call will not be presented to the called user.
+The called user will see a missed call notification.
+If the called user have not enabled unanswered call settings the call will be disconnected.
-When set to Voicemail, the inbound PSTN call will be routed directly to the called user voicemail and the call will not be presented to the user.
-If the called user does not have voicemail configured the call will be disconnected.
+When set to Voicemail, the inbound PSTN call will be routed directly to the called user's voicemail and the call will not be presented to the user.
+If the called user does not have voicemail enabled the call will be disconnected.
-When set to UserOverride, the user is allowed to decide the call routing via settings in the Teams client UI.
+When set to UserOverride, the current behavior is the same as setting it to RegularIncoming.
-Setting this parameter to Unanswered, Voicemail or UserOverride will have precedence over other call forwarding settings like call forward/simultaneous ringing to delegate, call groups or call forwarding.
+Setting this parameter to Unanswered or Voicemail will have precedence over other call forwarding settings like call forward/simultaneous ringing to delegate, call groups or call forwarding.

 ```yaml
 Type: String